📋 REGULATORY ANALYSIS Real executive order - Official sources | v45.3 Presidential-Grade

 Senate Commerce Committee

-Chair Cantwell (D-WA) scheduled oversight hearing for Feb 15.
+Ranking Member Cantwell (D-WA) requested oversight hearing.
 Staff briefing requests sent to OSTP, NIST.
+Inference

 R